CRISP

 Install Rust and Foundry

-First, install Rust and Foundry.
+You need to install Rust and Foundry first.
 After installation, restart your terminal.

 # Install Rust